 Delegate and Share Responsibilities

-Don't hesitate to delegate if someone else can perform specific tasks.
-Sharing responsibilities can significantly reduce your workload and stress.
-This could mean asking a family member to oversee homework time or hiring help for household chores.
+Don’t hesitate to delegate when someone else can do tasks.
+Sharing responsibilities reduces your workload and stress.
+This could mean asking family to oversee homework or hiring help for chores.

 2. Take 'Me' Time